talios/clojure-maven-plugin/README.markdown

 ### Excluding dependent classes after clojure's aot compilation

-When clojure compiler compiles namespace with gen-classes it recursively pulls all dependent classes.
+When clojure compiler compiles namespace with <i>gen-class</i> directive it recursively pulls all dependent classes.
 See [CLJ-322](http://dev.clojure.org/jira/browse/CLJ-322)

 In some maven build environments such behavior could be redundant.
 The following configuration will delete dependent class files from outputDirecotry after clojure's AOT compile step.